Are LLM Evaluators Really Narcissists? Sanity Checking Self-Preference Evaluations: Conclusion and Future Work

 The necessity of recovering such behaviors requires that we adopt methodological protocols which may systematically rule out alternative explanations.
 Currently, audits of self-preference bias identify how often a language model votes for itself when it shouldn't.
 This setup does not proactively identify whether this vote is due to general evaluator deficiencies or due to self-preference.
 After testing on 37,448 evaluation pairs, only 10.4\% of self-preference bias exceeds a control-group baseline.

 Future work on self-preference starts from this remainder.
 Certain tasks---question-answering on language understanding, instruction following and translations---exhibit a bias which persists beyond measurement error.
 Current interventions which do not act on a causally identified subset risk catching the wrong culprit.
 For instance, revisited experiments on chain-of-thought reasoning suggest its limited effectiveness on this subset.
-Fundamentally, this paper does not dispute the existence of self-preference: it advises on where to look.
+This work takes a crucial step towards causally identifying self-preference behaviors in LLM-judges, though the identified residual might emerge from other experimental artifacts beyond our scope.
+In other words, this paper does not dispute the existence of self-preference, but it does advise on where (not) to look.